A powerful 6.5-magnitude earthquake hit Central America in the Pacific Ocean - ExBulletin

 A powerful 6.5-magnitude earthquake hit Central America in the Pacific Ocean

-SAN SALVADOR (AP) — A powerful 6.5-magnitude earthquake in the Pacific Ocean off the coast of El Salvador shook much of Central America from Nicaragua to Guatemala on Tuesday, sending residents in some cities onto the streets.
+A powerful 6.5-magnitude earthquake in the Pacific Ocean off the coast of El Salvador struck much of Central America from Nicaragua to Guatemala on Tuesday, sending residents in some cities onto the streets.

 The USGS reported that the epicenter was 27 miles (43 kilometers) south of Entebca, El Salvador at a depth of 43 miles (70 kilometers).
 This point is just outside the Gulf of Fonseca where Honduras, El Salvador, and Nicaragua all share the coast.